-Current users of cannabis reported doing so approximately twice weekly, while current users reporting cocaine or ketamine use did so approximately once monthly.
-One in four males and one in six females indicated current drug use; four out of 10 current users reported using two or more drugs on the same occasion.
-For the majority of drug types, the age of first use was between 19 and 21 years, whereas for cannabis it was between 16 and 18 years.
-One in four current users reported using cannabis when they were aged under 16 years.
+Current users of cannabis reported doing so approximately twice weekly, while current users of cocaine or ketamine did so approximately once monthly.
+One in 4 males and 1 in 6 females indicated current drug use; 4 out of 10 current users reported using 2 or more drugs on the same occasion.
+For the majority of drug types, the age of first use was between 19 and 21 years, whereas for cannabis, it was between 16 and 18 years.
+One in four current cannabis users reported first using cannabis when they were aged under 16 years.